 What is French roulette?

-French roulette is based on a European single-zero wheel that uses either la partage or the en prison rule to reduce the house edge to 1.35% on even money bets.
+French roulette is a European single-zero wheel that uses either la partage or the en prison rule to reduce the house edge to 1.35% on even money bets.

 What is the house edge of French roulette?